ch1x0r/FREEDOM/README.md

 # FREEDOM

-Freedom is a browser free of DRM because fuck the W3C.
+Freedom is a PLATFORM for sharing content because fuck the W3C.
 Freedom.

 Calling anyone interested in promoting freedom.